WadhwaniAI/pest-management-opendata/doc/Data.md

 (compressed CSVs) containing information about pest locations in those images.

-In AWS sync command, the target does not have to be `data`.
+In the AWS sync command, the target does not have to be `data`.
 This documentation assumes, however, that `data` was used.
 Please keep this in mind as you go through the documentation if you decide to deviate from this convention.